 Getting your VA business off the ground requires organization, the ability to execute and the desire to do amazing work.
 Figuring this out on your own takes time and the process can be very overhwhelming. .

 The VA-Business Course will fast-track your business knowledge and save you years of trial and error, expensive investments and opportunity costs that come with not getting your first client now!
 We’ve already helped Virtual Assistants around the world and I would be honored to work with you too!

-"I’m not even sure where to begin to describe the skills and talents that Molly Rose, Founder of THE VA ACADEMY brings to my business.
+"I’m not even sure where to begin to describe the skills and talents that Molly Rose, Founder of The Academy for Virtual Assistants brings to my business.
 Her attention to detail, ability to create processes, web know-how, and drive to boost the bottom line are just a few of the notable characteristics I could list.
 Molly Rose has been essential in the smooth operation of my frequently chaotic business ventures.
 On top of being self-driven when given a task or just the big picture, she’s incredible at helping me clarify the vision of what I’m building and focusing on the most important elements.
 By taking the Virtual Assistant Business Course you’ll be trained by the best in the industry!"

 - Adam Carroll, Founder of National Financial Educators, Inc.

 Let me take a moment to tell you my own personal story…